KOSASIH/egaia-core/README.md

 # egaia-core
 The egaia-core repository serves as the foundational framework for Project EGaia, encompassing essential algorithms, data models, and tools for ecological restoration initiatives.
+This core library integrates biotechnology and AI-driven solutions to facilitate the development of resilient plant species, optimize reforestation efforts, and monitor ecosystem health.
+Designed for collaboration and scalability, egaia-core empowers researchers, developers, and environmentalists to contribute to sustainable practices and biodiversity restoration efforts worldwide.